-No anticipated significant impacts are expected from the M100P WEC.
+Underwater noise from WEC operation leading to disturbance Cetaceans Seals Basking sharks There is no risk of injury or death from underwater noise generated by a single operating WEC and subsea system.
+No anticipated significant impacts are expected from the M100P WEC system.
+No specific mitigation or monitoring is proposed in relation to this impact during the deployment and operation of the M100P WEC system.
 Entanglement in mooring lines or cables leading to injury or death Cetaceans Basking shark A study commissioned by Scottish Natural Heritage (SNH) concluded that moorings associated with marine renewable energy devices are unlikely to pose a major threat in terms of entanglement risk to cetaceans and basking sharks due to the size and mass of the moorings.
-However, there is a greater risk for large baleen whales2 due to their large size and foraging habits (Benjamins et al. 2014).
-There is a very low likelihood of occurrence of large baleen whale species at the site with humpback whale a very occasional visitor to Orkney waters (Evans eta I, 2010) The presence of a single WEC and associated 2 taut nylon mooring lines, covering a small footprint (0.05 Km2) is not anticipated to result in any significant entanglement risk for large baleen whale species.
-No specific mitigation or monitoring is proposed in relation to this impact during the deployment and operation of the M100P WEC.
+However, there is a greater risk for large baleen whales 3 due to their large size and foraging habits (Benjamins et al. 2014).
+There is a very low likelihood of occurrence of large baleen whale species at the site with humpback whale a very occasional visitor to Orkney waters (Evans eta I, 2010) The presence of a single WEC, umbilical and associated 2 taut nylon mooring lines, covering a small footprint (0.05 Km 2) is not anticipated to result in any significant entanglement risk for large baleen whale species.
+No specific mitigation or monitoring is proposed in relation to this impact during the deployment and operation of the M100P WEC system.
 Reporting Any notable events will be recorded and reported to Marine Scotland no later than 24 hours after observation.
 Presence of WEC and associated infrastructure leading to barrier effects Cetaceans Seals Basking sharks The presence of a single M100P WEC and associated infrastructure is not expected to result in any significant barrier effects for marine mammals or basking sharks.
-No specific mitigation or monitoring is proposed in relation to this impact.
-Changes to hydrodynamics and sediment regime Hydrodynamic and physical processes The presence of a single M100P WEC and associated infrastructure is not expected to result in any significant changes to hydrodynamics and sediment regime.
 No specific mitigation or monitoring is proposed in relation to this impact.

-$^{2}$ Such as the fin whale Balaenoptera physalus, or humpback whale Megaptera novaeangliae.
+3 Such as the fin whale Balaenoptera physalus, or humpback whale Megaptera novaeangliae.